modelsbymike3d/arbootcamp/content/snapchat-beginner.md

 metaImage: /top-level/lens_studio_thumbnail.jpg
 ---

 Getting started with Snapchat lenses and Lens studio?
 You've come to the right place!
+Here you can find a list of beginner level Lens Studio tutorials.
+You can follow them in sequence or pick and choose what you want to learn.
+You'll be publishing your first effects in no time!